greenhouse gas management

 The primary sources of our GHG emissions are combustion of fuels for electricity and steam generation during our operations and, in some locations, flaring and venting of the natural gas that is extracted along with crude oil.
 In 2015, emissions were 57 million metric tons of CO2-equivalent, calculated on an equity basis.

-Chevron consistently ranks among the best in our industry when it comes to leadership in disclosing information about climate change practices and GHG emissions by CDP (formerly the Carbon Disclosure Project).
+Chevron has ranked among the best in our industry when it comes to leadership in disclosing information about climate change practices and GHG emissions by CDP (formerly the Carbon Disclosure Project).
 CDP is an international, not-for-profit organization providing a system for companies to measure, disclose, manage and share vital environmental information.
 In CDP's 2015 analysis, our score of 99 out of 100 points was the highest among all integrated oil and gas companies.
 This score reflects Chevron’s transparency in disclosing our GHG emissions and climate policies.

 Recognizing the importance of independent review and verification of our emissions inventory process and results, we engaged Ernst & Young to conduct a third-party verification of our operated assets' GHG emissions for 2010 through 2012.
 In 2013, we began an annual independent review of one-third of our GHG emissions inventory.
 In 2015, Ernst & Young conducted an independent review of one-third of our GHG emissions inventory for 2014.
 Read Ernst & Young's report.